-Off-Grid Surf Tripping Down Australia's Great Ocean Road
+Off-Grid Road Tripping Down Australia's Great Ocean Road

 Australia is a big place.
 You don’t really grasp the immense scale of everything until you leave the city and hit the road, where hours tick by from A to B with little but the expanse of nature in view.

-I’ve spent a decent amount of time in Australia (I also live in Brooklyn and interact with Australians daily), but I hadn’t previously been to Melbourne.
-So my wife and I went to visit a couple close friends.
-Lucky for us, these friends were generous enough to lend us their 1985 Toyota Land Cruiser (manual, diesel).
-When they clocked into work Monday morning, my wife and I hit the road.
+I’ve spent a decent amount of time in Australia—and I live in Brooklyn and interact with Australians daily—but I hadn’t previously been to Melbourne.
+That is, until my wife and I went to visit a couple close friends.
+Lucky for us, these friends were generous enough to lend us their 1985 Toyota Land Cruiser (manual, diesel, of course).
+When they clocked into work Monday morning, we hit the road.

-"It was not the world’s greatest adventure—countless have driven the same route we followed—but it was new to us."
+"It was not the world’s greatest adventure, but it was new to us."

 The Great Ocean Road begins to the southwest of Melbourne, just past Bells Beach.
 It draws a steady stream of tourists, but aside from the few sporadic beach towns stretching along the coast, it’s a wild and uninhabited landscape.
 Much of the area is national park land with designated campgrounds, where you can post up for the night in a rustic site with enough space for a tent and a communal faucet of unfiltered water—all you need.